CongBao/Search-and-Rescue/README.md

     - [ ] Pathfinding algorithm is not optimal.
     - [X] Add more kinds of victims.
     - [X] Some issues in visibility of possible location and heading.
-    - [ ] There's a small possibility that the localization algorithm will end with 0. -> possible it's caused by jason asynchronous execution.
+    - [ ] There's a small possibility that the localization algorithm will end with 0.
 2. LeJOS:
     - Haven't started.

-3. Connection:
+3. Communication:
     - Haven't started.

 ## TODO (27 Nov):